paulaime/awesome-privacy/README.md

 * [K-9 Mail](https://k9mail.app) – A free and open source email client for Android.
 * [FairEmail](https://email.faircode.eu) – An open source and privacy oriented email app for Android.
 * [p≡p](https://www.pep.security) – Freen and open source email client for Android and iOS.
+* [Kube](https://kube-project.com) – A modern communication and collaboration client for Linux and macOS.

 ### Encryption